ArhanChaudhary/NAND/README.md

 ### Custom Data Types

 Every programming language has a fixed set of primitive data types.
 Jack supports three: `int`, `char`, and `boolean`.
 You can extend this basic repertoire with your own abstract data types as needed.
-// point stuff, mention deallocating memory, private variables
+Prior experience with [object-oriented programming](https://en.wikipedia.org/wiki/Object-oriented_programming) directly carries over to  this section.
 <!-- cSpell:disable -->
 ```js
 /** Represents a point in 2D plane. */